tc39/notes/meetings/2019-07/july-23.md

 TST: That’s less clear to me.

-LBR: My goal for Test262 is not to create competition, but to create cross-compatibility with JavaScript.
+LEO: My goal for Test262 is not to create competition, but to create cross-compatibility with JavaScript.
 Test262 would be not rich enough to not have tests for WeakRefs, so I appreciate this discussion.
 I want to make sure that all the engines can use this test suite.

 YK: What I find confusing in following this, there seems to be some conflict to use the existing test suite for compliance testing.
 It seems very important to make sure references don’t disappear.
 On the other hand, I’m not sure that in practice, there’s a lot of ways to satisfy the GC requirements.